-The following information appears on the locally connected VGA monitor during a normal startup of the K2 Media Client.
+If the K2 Media Client has a SCSI controller adapter, the following information appears on the locally connected VGA monitor during a normal startup of the K2 Media Client.
 This is a part of the BIOS Power On Self Test (POST) generated by the SCSI controller adapter.